mskelton/eslint-plugin-sort/README.md

 ### `sort/imported-variables` 🔧

-Sorts imported variable names alphabetically and case insensitive.
+Sorts imported variable names alphabetically and case insensitive in ascending order.

 Examples of **incorrect** code for this rule.